Education in Catalan: Andorra

 The position of the Catalan language in the rest of the domain is also complex.
 Andorra, a state characterised by a high population of immigrants and people passing through, has various educational systems: the state school "Escola Andorrana", with Catalan as the main language and a strong presence of French as L2; the congregational schools, with Catalan as vehicular language; the Spanish system, with Castilian as the language medium; and the French system, with schools operating in this language.

 Others

-However, in the Franja de Ponent, Catalan is merely an optional subject within the framework of an entirely Castilianised school.
-In Alghero and Northern Catalonia, on the other hand, the teaching of Catalan as an optional subject coexists with certain educational initiatives in Catalan, under total or partial immersion.
-La Bressola, a network of private secondary schools in Northern Catalonia, France offers education in Catalan.
+However, in the Franja de Ponent (Catalan-speaking area of Aragon), Catalan is merely an optional subject within the framework of an entirely Castilianised school system.
+In the town of Alghero (Sardinia, Italy) and Northern Catalonia (Pyrenees-Orientales, France), on the other hand, the teaching of Catalan as an optional subject coexists with certain educational initiatives in Catalan, under total or partial immersion.
+La Bressola, a network of private secondary schools in Northern Catalonia, offers education in Catalan.

 Internationally, the Institut Ramon Llull is the official institution that oversees and select visiting professors that teach Catalan in approximately 150 universities (including 6.000 students) around the world.
 Besides, the network of Casals Catalans, such as Catalans UK or the Casal Català de Brussel·les, offer Catalan-language basic courses for children from primary school to adults.